evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 ## Summary

-`copy` function is quite powerful tool under the ARM templates tool-belt.
-It's not very intuitive in the beggining, but eventually you will find yourself comfortable using it and you can always use the "debug" trick.
+`copy` element is quite powerful tool under the ARM templates tool-belt.
+It's not very intuitive in the begging, but eventually you will find yourself comfortable and easy using it.

+It can be used at the following scenarios:

+* deploying multiple instances of the same resource
+* creating multiple properties on single resource instance
+* working with array parameters and variables
+* returning array at the output section

 I used the same technique to implement other type of resources like: